-At this point one might ask if absolute position in this functional space has any meaning.
-For example is the fact that the prefronto-temporal axis is horizontal (as opposed to vertical) important.
-The answer is yes.
-The dimensions of the transformed space have specific functional attributions which depend on the tasks employed to elicit the functional interactions.
-Because the dimensions of the functional space are defined by unit vectors in a K-space of tasks each dimension is associated with a particular profile of the experimental conditions.
-For example the first dimension points in the direction of all the intrinsic word generation tasks and away from the baseline word shadowing tasks.
-Conversely the second dimension points towards the first scans and away from the last scans.
+Regions chosen for the analysis of the 12-condition word generation study of normal subjects.
+All voxels that reached criteria following ANCOVA and fell within 20 mm of the above location constituted a "region."
+See Figure 2 (left) for a graphical presentation of this anatomical parcellation. defined by unit vectors in a K-space of tasks, each dimension is associated with a particular profile of the experimental conditions.
+For example, the first dimension points in the direction of all the intrinsic word generation tasks and away from the baseline word-shadowing tasks.
+Conversely, the second dimension points toward the first scans and away from the last scans.
 The vectors defining these directions are simply the first two columns of u and are shown in Figure 3 (left).
-On the basis of these task-dependent profiles one could designate the first dimension of the functional or intrinsic generation of words) and the second as attentional (attentional changes or changes in perceptual set as the experiment proceeds).
+On the basis of these task-dependent profiles one could designate the first dimension of the functional space as intentional (corresponding to the intentional or intrinsic generation of words) and the second as attentional (attentional changes or changes in perceptual set as the experiment proceeds).

-This perspective provides a slightly richer interpretation of the functional space in the following way: Functional connectivity (distance) between two regions can be partitioned into intentional (horizontal) and attentional (vertical) components.
-For example the horizontal proximity of the DLFPC (red) and anterior cingulate (green) is greater than their vertical proximity.
-In other words the functional connectivity between the DLPFC and anterior cingulate is dominated by the intentional aspects of the tasks used to elicit the functional interactions.
-Similarly the (horizontal) prefronto-temporal axis is almost entirely intentional whereas the (oblique) antero-posterior cingulate axis suggests both intentional and attentional components.
+This perspective provides a slightly richer interpretation of the functional space in the following way: functional connectivity (distance) between two regions can be partitioned into intentional (horizontal) and attentional (vertical) components.
+For example, the horizontal proximity of the DLPFC (red) and anterior cingulate (green) is greater than their vertical proximity.
+In other words, the functional connectivity between the DLPFC and anterior cingulate is dominated by the intentional aspects of the tasks used to elicit the functional interactions.
+Similarly, the (horizontal) prefrontotemporal axis is almost entirely intentional, whereas the (oblique) anteroposterior cingulate axis suggests both intentional and attentional components.
 This interpretation will be important below in examining the functional topography of schizophrenia.

-The relationship between the functional space and the spatial modes (eigenimages) of the time-series
+The Relationship between the Functional Space and the Spatial Modes (Eigenimages) of the Time Series